 We started the morning with coffee and a traditional light Argentine breakfast.
 We decided to opt for a full day with lunch out on the fishing skiff vs coming back for lunch.
 This allows for us to go further up or down river and fish a little more during the day.

-Brett had a big chafolte or vampire fish in the morning.
+Brett had a big chaolite or vampire fish in the morning.
 Unfortunately after a few jumps the hook shook loose.
 I really wanted to see one of these up close as they have very long fang like teeth.
 Together we landed multiple dorado each before lunch.

 It was incredible action.
 It was a matter of time until one of us hooked a grande.
 Federico’s excitement and fist pump when that fish hit my fly and jumped out of the water was priceless.
 I love to see a guide so passionate about the fish he is guiding.
 After several jumps and some drag pulling runs we tailed him and got some photos.
 Federico figured my fish went about 16 pounds of fierce golden dorado.
 After that fish I cracked an Imperial beer and toasted to the fish gods.

 Overall it was a stellar day and Brett and I were both blown away with the fishing.
 We had 40 to 45 fish between us and just as many missed or lost after the first jump.
 We figured it was time to head in for a refreshment and relax on the back deck before dinner.

-Day 3 – MORE SET!
+Day 3 - MORE SET!
+MORE SET!

 Our third day was windy with clouds and slower overall but we still managed a dozen fish.
 We even caught a few on a big popper too which is as intense as it gets seeing those fish eat.
 They are so incredibly fast.
 You can be almost in a trance just casting and day dreaming then quickly be shook back to life as a dorado explodes on your fly!

 A quick cast into the area and usually the first strip bam! there is one on the line!
 They say that a large school of sabalo will often be controlled or pushed around by a few dorado so if fishing with a buddy this is a good time to get a double!

 Many fish got away before we could get a good hook in em.
 I can’t reiterate how important the hook set is and the guides will tell you too and help you with it.
 We heard many times from our guide “more set!
 More set!
 Set!”

 We did see one other boat today fishing with spin tackle and being guided.
 They were locals and it is Saturday so I suppose that is normal, however to only have seen one boat is nothing for a river of this size and this is the key advantage of having the mothership parked out here so far from town.
 This river delta is huge and to have virtually no outside pressure is simply incredible.